Adrianpush/Bookstore/README.md

 Page Flip Bookstore (Backend)

 Page Flip Bookstore is a backend-only Spring Boot application for an online bookstore.
-It features secure authentication, RESTful API endpoints, PostgreSQL database management with JPA and Hibernate, email notifications, third-party image hosting, and OpenAI integration for personalized book recommendations.
+It features role based authentication, RESTful API endpoints, PostgreSQL database management with JPA and Hibernate, email notifications, third-party image hosting, and OpenAI integration for personalized book recommendations.

 Features